 The American Speech-Language-Hearing Association provides excellent descriptions of reading and writing deficits at the following links:

-'Dyslexia' or a 'phonological reading deficit' is only one type of reading disorder.
-A 'phonological reading deficit' is a language impairment that can be diagnosed by an S-LP.
+'Dyslexia' or a 'phonological reading deficit' is only one type of reading difficulty.
+A 'phonological reading deficit' is a language impairment that can be diagnosed by an SLP.
 It includes in-depth evaluation of both written and oral language abilities.
 'Dyslexia' or a 'specific learning disability in reading' is a learning disability that is diagnosed by a psychologist and involves comprehensive evaluation of many skills including language processing, IQ, attention, and academic performance.
-Shoreline's clinicians advocate for a collaborative approach to assessment that involves evaluation by both an S-LP and a psychologist.
+Shoreline's clinicians advocate for a collaborative approach to assessment that involves evaluation by both an SLP and a psychologist.

 In order to identify the linguistic area(s) that are underlying a child or adolescent's difficulty with reading, we start services with a comprehensive evaluation which typically includes examination of the following areas (depending in part on the age of the client):

 oral language - we first screen for oral language difficulties, and then assess based on the results of the screening

 Assessment typically requires 2 to 3 60-minute appointments.
 After the administration of evaluation tools and protocols during these appointments, the SLP will analyze the data and document the results in a written report.
 This report includes recommendations for treatment and referrals as needs be.